Class AsyncCallListenerHelper<T>

 public class AsyncCallListenerHelper<T> extends ListenerHelper<T>

-to get an executor from a single key, or by using theExecutorLimiter
+KeyDistributedExecutorto get an executor from a single key, or by using theExecutorLimiterwith a limit of one, or an instance of theSingleThreadScheduler).- Since:

 - 2.2.0